The WRFL Umpires wear the uniform of the Australian Rules Football umpires.

-The cost of uniforms can be paid in cash or deducted from your pay.
+The cost of uniforms will be deducted from your monthly umpire payments.

 As an umpire, you'll need some other equipment and clothes with you on match day.
 You'll find out about this in due course but as a general rule you might consider (all optional):

 - Spare uniforms & socks

 - Spare whistles